Seri Kembangan: Politics

-At the national level, Seri Kembangan is part of the Puchong parliamentary constituency, currently represented by Gobind Singh Deo of the DAP.
+At the national level, Seri Kembangan is part of the Puchong parliamentary constituency, currently represented by Yeo Bee Yin from DAP.
 Meanwhile, Seri Kembangan forms its own constituency in the Selangor State Legislative Assembly.
-The incumbent assemblyperson is Ean Yong Hian Wah, also from the DAP.

-Earlier in 1959 till 1964, it was known as Damansara Constituency before it is called Serdang and later Puchong Constituency.
+The incumbent assemblyperson is Wong Siew Ki, also from DAP.
+Earlier in 1959 till 1964, it was known as Damansara Constituency before it was called Serdang and later Puchong Constituency.
 The first MP was Karam Singh Veriah from Socialist Front and won the Damansara Constituency twice.

+Demographics

+As of 2020, Seri Kembangan has a population of 130,252 residents.
+Close to 60% of the population are Chinese followed by Malays at 21%, Indians at 6% and others at less than half a percent.

 Leisure

 Shopping

 Seri Kembangan has three major malls: the aforementioned The Mines Shopping Mall, an AEON store in Taman Equine, Giant Hypermarket, and South City Plaza.

 Food

 Seri Kembangan is known for its good and varied street food, incorporating Chinese, Malay, Indian and other races' influences into its literal melting pot.
 The best places to savour street cuisine include Seri Kembangan Night Market and Seri Serdang Night Market (opens every Monday and Friday nights).
 The more prominent local dishes include nasi lemak, asam laksa, char kway teow, curry noodle, mamak fried mee, rojak and cendol.